tokuhirom/Test-Power/README.md

 __WARNINGS: This module is currently on ALPHA state.
 Any APIs will change without notice.
 Notice that since this module uses the B power, it may cause segmentation fault.__

+__WARNINGS AGAIN: Current version of Test::Power does not support ithreads.__

 Test::Power is yet another testing framework.

 Test::Power shows progress data if it fails.
 For example, here is a testing script using Test::Power.
 This test may fail.